Rhode Island Comic Con: A Crash Course

 8. Ditch the bags.

 Bringing a purse or backpack will mean bag checks, which will mean longer waiting time to get in to the facilities.
-I know I just told you to bring water, but if you’re mostly bringing in smaller items, think about keeping them in hand or in pockets until you’re inside and can use the plastic ones you will acquire from buying things.
+I know I just told you to bring water, but if you’re mostly bringing in smaller items, think about keeping them in hand or in pockets until you’re inside and can use the plastic bags you will acquire from buying things.
 Which is a nice segue to…

 9. Prepare to spend money.

-10. And my last bit of advice that really just applies to anyone who is ever planning to leave the house, ever: Bring a phone charger.
+10. And my last bit of advice that really just applies to anyone who is planning to leave the house, ever: Bring a phone charger.